 Clicks metrics are not the best way to measure brand awareness.
 Instead, focus on impressions or reach metrics.

 When you consider conversion goals or considerations, CTR will apply.
 Facebook will optimize your advertising delivery.

 Optimize your ad delivery to

 Facebook will optimize ads according to your marketing objective.
-Facebook will adjust your ad delivery based upon the goal.
+Facebook will adjust your ad delivery based on the goal.

 If you’re running a conversion campaign, you can adjust the Optimization for Ad Delivery.
 This option should be kept on.

 Sometimes, however, it is not possible to optimize conversions with enough data.
 Facebook will optimize Link Clicks first.